 Do you know a thing or two about GA4?
 Are there improvements you’d like to see in our tool?
 We are all in this together – so please share your ideas and feedback with us!

 *Note: GA4 is ever-changing and continuously updating.
-Our checklist is based on current setups, but we can expect more changes over the coming months.
+Our checklist is up-to-date as of November 2023.